-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

 Yes No

-Does your institution have an application fee? Х
+Does your institution have an application fee? х

-Amount of application fe \$70 -
+Amount of application fe \$70

 Yes No

 Can it be waived for applicants with financial need? Х

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line application option, please indicate policy for students

-x Same fee
+X Same fee Free

-Free

-Reduced

-· Yes
+Reduced Yes No

-Can on-line application fee be waived for applicants with financial need? Х
+Can on-line application fee be waived for Х